47th Infantry Regiment (United States): World War II

-In August 1940, the regiment was reassigned away from the 7th Infantry Division and into the 9th Infantry Division, and was then activated at Fort Bragg.
-Initially, it was commanded by Colonel Alexander Patch; after the attack on Pearl Harbor, Patch was reassigned to the Pacific Theater of Operations.
 In November 1942, the regiment took part in Operation Blackstone in North Africa, where it fought against Vichy French forces during an amphibious landing; the regiment's Company K were the first American troops to land in French Morocco.
 At the time of the regiment was commanded by Colonel Edwin Randle.
 Following its actions during Operation Torch, of which Blackstone was a part, the regiment took part in divisional duties of monitor Spanish Morocco, which lasted into early 1943; during this time, the regiment conducted a foot march of more than 200 mi from Safi to Port-Lyautey.

-Still in North Africa, along with the rest of the 9th Division, the regiment fought in the Battle of El Guettar, which resulted in a significant number of casualties; for actions during the battle, the regiment's commander, received the Distinguished Service Cross (he would later go on to be promoted to be the assistant division commander of the 77th Division).
+Still in North Africa, along with the rest of the 9th Infantry Division (United States), the regiment fought in the Battle of El Guettar, which resulted in a significant number of casualties; for actions during the battle, the regiment's commander, received the Distinguished Service Cross (he would later go on to be promoted to be the assistant division commander of the 77th Division).
 Following El Guettar, the regiment moved north, and fought in the Battle of Sedjenane, and soldiers of the regiment's 2d Battalion, were the first Allied soldiers in Bizerte.
-After Colonel Patch was promoted and parted ways with the regiment, Colonel George W. Smythe became the regiment's commander.
+After Colonel Randle was promoted and parted ways with the regiment, Colonel George W. Smythe became the regiment's commander.
 Along with the rest of the 9th Infantry Division, the regiment was sent to Sicily, in 1943; in Sicily the regiment was tangentially involved during the Battle of Troina, which saw the 9th Infantry Division's other infantry regiments in significant combat.

 Remaining in Sicily after the Axis forces retreated, the regiment received orders to move in November 1943, making its way to England; with the rest of the 9th Infantry Division, the regiment trained until June 1944.
 The division was garrisoned around Winchester and during this time a number of personnel married local women.
-While stationed around Alresford, the regiment adopted a dog as a mascot, but it died when struck by a vehicle in May 1944.
+While stationed around Alresford, the regiment adopted a dog as a mascot which died when struck by a vehicle in May 1944.
+The dog's marked grave is still in place in Alresford.